Rewriting Radical and Exponential Expressions Worksheets

-Step-by-step Lesson- Start working on simplifying radical expressions.
+- Step-by-step Lesson- Start working on simplifying expressions that are found various forms.

 - Matching Worksheet - Definitely give the kids some scrap paper to work with on this one.

-- Simplify Radicals Five Pack- Take the radical and make it simple to work with.
+- Simplify Radicals Five Pack- Take what you are given and make it simple to work with.

 - Solving Exponential Equations (lacking a common base) Five Pack - The title pretty much says it all.

 - Exponential Expressions and Equations Worksheet Five Pack - You are solving for x.
 They are mostly fractional exponents.

 - Rationalize Denominators Worksheet Five Pack - You are also looking for conjugates of binomials and determining equivalent expressions.

 - Evaluating Rational (Fractional) Exponent Worksheet Five Pack - I had to do a little refresher for myself before writing this one.

 - Answer Keys - These are for all the unlocked materials above.